kinngh/shopify-node-express-mongodb-app/SETUP.md

     - A common _gotcha_ is if you're creating multiple apps that all use the same subpath (`express-proxy` in this case), all susbequent installs will throw a `404` error because Shopify serializes routes based on installation.
 To avoid this, please change the subpath to something that's unique to your app.
 I prefer using the format `<<appname>>-proxy`

 - [ ] Running App
+  - Install the app by heading over to `https://ngrokurl.io/auth?shop=mystorename.myshopify.com`.
   - I prefer running a local `mongod` instance to save on time and ease of setup.
 Create a new folder in your project called `mongo` (it's added in `.gitignore` so you can git freely) and in a terminal window run `mongod --dbpath mongo/` to start a mongo instance in that folder.
   - In your second terminal window, run `npm run ngrok` to create a ngrok instance if you haven't already.
   - In your third terminal window (preferrably in your IDE), `npm run dev` or `npm run start` depending on how you want to test your app.
 Make sure to add the generated URL to `SHOPIFY_APP_URL` in `.env` file.